When to Replace vs Repair Your Furnace in Birmingham

 If you are told you have a cracked heat exchanger and someone offers to "repair" it affordably, get a second opinion before proceeding with either that repair or the replacement.
 Legitimate contractors do not repair cracked heat exchangers.

-If the replacement system costs $3,500 installed, the pure fuel savings payback is 44 years — which sounds discouraging.
-But add in: avoided repair costs over the next 5–10 years on a 22-year-old system, improved reliability, improved comfort from a properly sized modern unit, and the AC replacement that typically accompanies furnace replacement (if both systems are being replaced together, installation costs are combined and labor is not duplicated).
-The real-world payback is typically 8–12 years when all factors are included.
+Pure fuel savings alone usually do not justify replacement on payback grounds in Alabama's short heating season — the payback period looks long when you only count gas savings.
+The real case for replacement adds in: avoided repair costs over the next 5–10 years on an already-aging system, improved reliability, improved comfort from a properly-sized modern unit, and the AC replacement that typically accompanies furnace replacement.
+When both systems are replaced together, installation labor is not duplicated.
+Factor all of that in and the real-world payback is typically 8–12 years.

 We run this analysis honestly for every customer facing this decision.
 We do not have a financial interest in steering you toward replacement — our profit on a straightforward repair is often better per hour than a complex installation.
 Our recommendation is always the one we would give our own family.